SkillsFundingAgency/dfc-devops/ArmTemplates/ContainerInstance/linux-container-instance.md

 An object that has a single property (variables) whose value is an array of Name \ Value pairs.
 The Value of each pair can either be a "value" or a "secureValue".
 Documentation on environment variables can be found here: https://docs.microsoft.com/en-us/azure/templates/microsoft.containerinstance/2018-10-01/containergroups#EnvironmentVariable

+If you pass in an incorrectly formated object then the error returned will include the message "The language expression property 'variables' doesn't exist"

 Example environmentVariables parameter:

 ````